Why teams use Prompt Builder (with free prompts you can copy and paste)

 Can I optimize or version prompts?

 Yes.
-Use Improve to tighten prompts and save versions in Libraries for your team.
+Use Improve to tighten the wording, then save versions in Prompt Libraries so your team can reuse them.

 CTA